-39. SF then notes that I offered no evidence that it is "a realistic prospect" for a crime victim to ever face four or more attackers (10/27-28).
-Here again, SF relies on vagueness of phrasing to avoid refutation by not specifying what it means be a "realistic prospect" or how often such crimes would have to occur before SF regarded this as a "realistic prospect."
-One would also have to say it is not a "realistic prospect" that any one American will ever be a victim of a mass shooter, but SF obviously does not consider this to be a valid argument against their LCM ban.
-And it is not likely to be consolation to someone whose loved one was killed in a crime with four or more offenders that it was not a "realistic prospect" that such a crime would occur.
-In any case, the policy-relevant issue is whether DGUs in which victims face four or more offenders occur often enough for the number of lives saved or injuries avoided by defensive LCM use to exceed the number of such harms caused by LCM use of offenders.
-Since the latter number is close to zero, even if crimes with four or more offenders were quite rare, they could still result in far more harm averted by victim defensive use of LCMs than harm caused by offender use.
+11. Sunnyvale contends the evidence provided by Plaintiffs does not show there are "reasonable grounds" to believe a crime victim would ever face multiple attackers requiring over 10 rounds to be fired in defense; calling such scenarios "fantastical."
+The policy-relevant issue is whether DGUs in which victims face multiple offenders in their homes occur often enough for the number of lives saved or injuries avoided by defensive LCM use to exceed the number of such harms caused by LCM use by offenders.
+Since the latter number is close to zero, even if crimes with multiple offenders were quite rare, they could still result in far more harm averted by victim defensive use of LCMs than harm caused by offender use.

-40. Assume a rarity of such crimes consistent with SF's notion of events that were so rare as to not be a "realistic prospect."
-Suppose that only a tenth of 1% of DGUs involved victims facing four or more victims.
-Since there are at least a million DGUs per year, this would imply 1,000 such DGUs a year, compared to less than one mass shooting per year in which LCM use caused more casualties.
+12. Suppose that only a tenth of 1% of DGUs involved victims facing multiple attackers in the home.
+Since there are at least a million DGUs per year, this would imply 1,000 such DGUs a year, compared to less than one mass shooting per year in which LCM use caused more casualties (or even the few mass shooting generally per annum).

-41. It is worth noting that the only reason I "offer[ed] no evidence that [facing four or more offenders] is a realistic prospect" is simply because published NCVS data do not provide sufficiently detailed breakdowns of number of offenders.
-SF offers no evidence that such crimes do not occur frequently.
+13. It is worth noting that the only reason I offered no evidence about the frequency of people facing multiple offenders is simply because published NCVS data do not provide sufficiently detailed breakdowns of number of offenders.
+Sunnyvale offers no evidence that such crimes do not occur frequently.

-42. NCVS respondents, however, were asked for the exact number of offenders, so I therefore examined an NCVS dataset I happened to have on my hard drive, covering the period 1992-1994.
+14. NCVS respondents, however, were asked for the exact number of offenders, so I therefore examined an NCVS dataset I happened to have on my hard drive, covering the period 1992-1994.
 My analysis of that dataset indicated that the NCVS estimated, for 1992-1994, that there were 30,497,554 violent crimes in which victims directly confronted offenders and could state the number of offenders.
 Of these, 6,368,235 involved multiple offenders.
 Of these, 1,997,481 involved four or more offenders.
 Since this total pertained to a three-year period, the annual average was 665,827.
 Thus, during that period American crime victims faced four or more offenders in 665,827 violent crime incidents per year.
 This was a peak crime period, but even if there were half as many in recent years, the annual total would be about 333,000.
-In short, by any reasonable standard, it is an eminently "realistic prospect" that an American crime victim would face four or more offenders in a violent crime.
+In short, by any reasonable standard, it is an eminently realistic prospect that an American crime victim would face four or more offenders in a violent crime.